Sandysmile/Car-Prediction/Car Prediction.md

 Overveiw:

-in the application, I explore a dataset from Kaggle.
+In the application, I explored a car dataset from Kaggle.
 The orginal dataset contained 3 million used cars, through the applcation, I adopt a standard process in industry for data projects called CRISP-DM.